Undocumented Immigrant Suspected of Killing California Cop Has Been Arrested: Authorities

 Cpl.
 Ronil Singh, 33, was shot and killed early Wednesday morning, shortly after he radioed in that he was pulling over a gray pickup truck with no license plates in the small town of Newman, Calif., according to the Associated Press.
 Newman is located about 100 miles southeast of San Francisco.

-Singh’s brother sobbed as he addressed reporters during Friday’s press conference.
+Singh’s brother, Reggie, sobbed as he addressed reporters during Friday’s press conference.

 “He’s not coming back but there’s a lot of people out there that misses him,” he said.